ShivamS72/CSES/README.md

    for columns for easy implementation.

  <ins>Building Roads</ins> - Given n cities with m roads.
 If we could find out the number of isolated subgraphs
-   of the graph, call it x.
+   of the graph, say x.
 Then we need x-1 roads.
 Only 1 road is needed to connect any two components.

  <ins>Message Route</ins> - Use BFS for the shortest path.
 Parent/prev array can be used to trace the path.